-Click on the appropriate tab below to see the Initial Licensing Requirements, Process, Fees, Statutes and Administrative Rules for a Foreign Graduate Pharmacy Intern.
+Click on the appropriate tab below to see the Initial Licensing Requirements, Process, Fees, Helpful Forms and Links, and Statutes and Administrative Rules for a Pharmacy Intern Foreign Graduate.

 Applicants with Discipline History

-If you answer “yes” to any of the disciplinary history questions on the application, Please provide a certified copy of document(s) relative to any disciplinary action taken against any license.
+Board Actions – Certified copies of document(s), i.e. Final Order and Administrative Complaint, relative to any disciplinary action taken against any license.
 The documents must come from the agency that took the disciplinary action and must be certified by that agency.

 Applicants with Health History

 The Board reviews each applicant’s history to determine that the applicant is able to practice the profession with reasonable skill and competence.
 If you have a history of serious, chronic, or recent mental health problems or addiction to drugs, you must submit a current mental health status report.
 Mental health status reports must come from a licensed mental health professional, with which you have no personal or professional relationship.

 The report should include: a description and summary of the diagnosis, onset, course of treatment, medications, inpatient treatments, outpatient treatments, group settings, factors which have triggered setbacks, compliance with treatment, prognosis, and recommendations for continued treatment.

 The Professionals Resource Network (PRN) has been designated as the impaired practitioners’ program for the Florida Department of Health.
 PRN’s mission is to protect the health, safety and welfare of the public while supporting the integrity of the health care team and other professionals.

 For more information on PRN and its resources, please visit their website or contact them via telephone at (800) 888-8776.

 Applicants with prior criminal convictions are required to submit the following: